coins/bitcoin-scripts/op_rotate.md

 btcdeb "[

 # Check if this is the input that returns a negative zero
+# We cannot compute negative zero with arithmetic opcodes
 # To work around Bitcoin's quirky arithmetic
-# we simply return a constant byte string in this case
+# we simply return a constant in this case
 OP_DUP
 0x04
 OP_EQUAL
 OP_IF

-	# This is the input that returns negative zero
+	# This is the input that maps to negative zero
-	# So, we return the byte string that represents negative zero
+	# So we simply return the byte string of negative zero here
 	OP_DROP
 	OP_DROP
 	00000080